mtlynch/userkit-go/README.md

-# Go UserKit (experimental)
+# Go UserKit

 ## Summary
-An experimental UserKit client library for Go
+An experimental UserKit client library for Go.
+NOTE: May be missing some features or be updated with breaking changes.

 ## Installation